oneapi-src/oneDAL/docs/source/api/data-management/graphs.rst

 Graph
 -----

-The :txtref:`graph` concept is represented by types with suffix _graph and all of them are :term:`reference-counted <Reference-counted object>`:
+The :txtref:`graph` concept is represented by the types with the `_graph` suffix and all of them are :term:`reference-counted <Reference-counted object>`:

 1. The instance stores a pointers to the graph :capterm:`topology`